hxwang/Careercup150/file/test.md

   - ...

 - Testing a function
+  - define testcases
     - normal cases
     - extrem cases
     - null and "illegal" input
     - strange input: e.g., what if you input an already sorted array?
+  - define expected result

+- Troubleshooting Questions
+  - Step 1: understand the scenarios
+  - Step 2: break down the problem
+  - Step 3: create specific, manageable tests
+    - e.g., for remote users with chrom crushed, you can mimic the same step when you instruct the remote users to do something, like click an item etc.